MEET THE TEAM

 What is Autism Spectrum Disorder?

-Autism Spectrum Disorder (ASD) is a developmental disorder that affects communication, behavior, and social interaction.
 The symptoms and severity of ASD can vary widely, making it a "spectrum" condition.
 Children with ASD may have difficulty with verbal and non-verbal communication, may engage in repetitive behaviors, and often struggle with social interactions.
 Some children with ASD may also have unique strengths and abilities, such as exceptional skills in specific areas like math, music, or art.

 According to the Centers for Disease Control, autism affects an estimated 1 in 36 children and 1 in 45 adults in the United States today.